Do I Need a Texas Criminal Defense Attorney?

 You Are under Investigation

 If you become aware of an ongoing investigation and possible criminal charges, it is crucial to talk to a lawyer right away.
 Do not wait until the prosecutor files the charges against you.
-As a rule of thumb, it is easier to convince the prosecutor not to file charges than fight against the charges that have been filed.
+As a rule of thumb, it is easier to convince the prosecutor not to file charges than to fight against the charges that have been filed.

 Your criminal defense attorney will review the evidence against you to prove that you are innocent and cannot be charged with a crime.
 The sooner you contact a lawyer, the stronger the defense you can mount.
 The stronger the defense, the better the chance of a positive outcome.